brainhackghent/brainhackghent.github.io/page-speakers.md

 <td width="500px">
 <button class="accordion"><i class="fas fa-comment" style="position: relative; top: -5px; text-indent: 0px; vertical-align: middle; color:white"></i>&nbsp;&nbsp;Abstract</button>
 <div class="panel">
-  <p align="justify" style="font-family: arial;"><br><b>MR Image Registration with Elastix and Simple Elastix</b><br><br>From multi-modality superpositioning to atlas alignment, image registration plays a central role in medical image analysis.
-In this talk/workshop, Stefan will give us insights on how Elastix and Simple Elastix work, applicable modalities and how to profit the most from this amazing tool.
-During the workshop, a hands-on guided practical session will demonstrate how versatile Elastix is, even in novel fields, such as quantitative MRI.</p>
+  <p align="justify" style="font-family: arial;"><br><b>Introduction to Docker and Binder</b><br><br>The arrival of Docker containers has revolutionized the way software is developed, tested and pushed to production.
+Billions of containers are spawn on a weekly basis to deliver some of the most frequently used web services.
+We unknowingly benefit from this technology doing a web search on [Google](https://github.com/google/gvisor) at work, on an [Uber](https://github.com/uber/makisu) ride back home and watching our favorite TV shows on [Netflix](https://github.com/Netflix/conductor) (ps. all hyperlinks direct to GitHub).
+But, how do we foster the use of containers to boost reproducibility and efficiency in the scientific realm?
+Following a hands-on Introduction to Docker and Binder, we will briefly explore some example use cases of container technology in creating reproducible computational workflows and mapping them onto supercomputers!</p>
 </div>
 </td>
 </tr>